syncfusion-content/wpf-docs/wpf/SfImageEditor/Undo-Redo.md

 {% endtabs %}

 ## Redo

-Redo icon will get enabled only when an Undo operation is performed.
-Redo will bring the changes that is excluded using Undo operation.
+The redo icon is enabled only when an undo operation is performed.
+Redo will bring the changes excluded using the undo operation.

-Programmatically, Redo can be performed using the Undo method as in the below snippet.
+Programmatically, redo can be performed using the undo method as demonstrated in the following code snippet.

 {% tabs %}